ryanrocket/ryanwans.github.io/docs/_posts/2025-11-18-waveguide.md

 Here, we give a short exposition showing that orthogonality of electromagnetic modes follows directly from the fact that the curl–curl operator is Hermitian in a lossless, isotropic medium.

-As usual, the intention here is not to emphasize applications, but rather to highlight a clean mathematical structure in Maxwell theory.
+As usual, the intention here is not to emphasize applications, but rather to highlight a clean mathematical structure in Maxwellian theory.

 Consider the case of a linear, isotropic, homogeneous, and non-dispersive medium such that $\mu$ and $\epsilon$ are real, positive scalars.
 Since Maxwell's equations satisfy the vector Helmholtz equation